Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Administration/samples/Sample1_BackupHelloWorldSync.md

 ## Performing a full key backup

-Using the `KeyVaultBackupClient`, you can backup your entire collection of keys.
+Using the `KeyVaultBackupClient`, you can back up your entire collection of keys.
 The backing store for full key backups is a blob storage container using Shared Access Signature authentication.
 For more details on creating a SAS token using the `BlobServiceClient`, see the [Azure Storage Blobs client README](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/storage/Azure.Storage.Blobs/README.md) and the [authentication samples](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/storage/Azure.Storage.Blobs/samples/Sample02_Auth.cs).
 Alternatively, it is possible to [generate a SAS token in Storage Explorer](https://docs.microsoft.com/en-us/azure/vs-azure-tools-storage-manage-with-storage-explorer?tabs=windows#generate-a-shared-access-signature-in-storage-explorer)